dimsemenov/PhotoSwipe/README.md

 See "examples/jquery-plugin.html".

-This example assumes you want to use the convience of jQuery for initiating the gallery, but still the  optimised engine for Webkit and Mozilla browsers.
+This example assumes you want to use the convience of jQuery for initiating the gallery, but still the  optimised engine for WebKit and Mozilla browsers.

 Getting Started - Default Distribution (with jQuery engine)